Influencer: 2020s

-Influencer Marketing
+Influencer marketing

 A typical method of marketing between the influencer and the audience is "B2C marketing".
 B2C marketing, meaning Business-to-Consumer marketing, entails the strategies which a business would undertake to promote themselves and their services directly to their target audiences.
 This is typically through advertising and creating content through the influencer themselves.
 The intention is that their followers, who relate or look up to certain influencers, will be more inclined to purchase an item because their favorite "Internet celebrity" recommended it.
 Social media influencers typically promote a lifestyle of beauty and luxury fashion and foster consumer–brand relationships, while selling their own lines of merchandise.

 David Rowles explains the methods online influencers employ to increase their audience and brand visibility.
 Digital branding encompasses all online experiences and necessitates value provision."

+Influencer marketing is a form of marketing in which advertisers or brand representatives collaborate with influencers and, through them, promote their services on social media.
+Influencer marketing differs from the classic advertising strategy, in which a well-known person endorses a product or service, in the way the message is communicated.
+In influencer marketing, product advertising is embedded in materials created by the influencer and often does not differ from the content they regularly produce.

+However, many influencer-brand partnerships complicate how authentic an influencer appears to their followers.
+When influencers gained followers, they were perceived as "regular" consumers who posted content that was not commercial in nature, which results in their content being more reliable than traditional advertising.
+Brand partnerships may pose a threat to the authenticity of the influencer's content because the audience may begin to perceive the content as either a reflection of the influencer's true opinion or as it being a commercial obligation.
+According to the research available, influencers deal with this issue in one of two ways: by either working with brands whose values are consistent with theirs (passionate authenticity) or by being transparent about the commercial nature of the content they post to their followers (transparent authenticity).

+One of the earliest definitions of a social media influencer was proposed by Karen Freberg as "representing a new type of independent third-party endorser who shapes audience attitudes through blogs, tweets, and the use of other social media".
+Campbell and Grimm supplemented this definition with the element of "publishing content in exchange for compensation".

+Currently, two main categories of influencers are distinguished: